holoviz/panel/doc/how_to/migrate/from_streamlit.md

 Session state (and callbacks) were added to Streamlit as an after thought to enable sharing variables between re-runs and across apps inside a multipage app.

-Panels execution model is very different and session state is not really a topic.
+Panels execution model is very different and session state can be handled automatically by storing variables in the applications namespace.

 ### Streamlit Session State Example